Lande21/RolandeU.github.io/README.md

 I Dedicate this semester to you LORD.

 - will try to email united and delta.
-- Got my new lappy, May God bless my work and strengthen this journey that i just starte
+- Got my new lappy, May G
 - Dad called me, new opportunities knocking... only GOD , I had my TDAP Vaccin, went to work out with d I went on a walk 💚💚💚